Tuesday, December 3, 2024

 When I think of someone having a heart attack it is always that image of someone grabbing their chest and falling to the ground, it’s never merely a pain near the left armpit and extending to the fingers, which is what it was for me.
 I didn’t really think this was ever going to happen to me.

 Suddenly about 1:30 pm on Wednesday I was wheeled out of my ER room and into (and presumably admitted to) a hospital room.
 The angiogram nurse came by at about 3:30 pm and explained the test and said I would stay in the recovery room at least 2 hours after the procedure, although the total time was unknown due to possible stents.
 The cardiologist performed the angiogram and as I gained consciousness told me I had a 90% blockage of my right coronary artery and a 50-60% blockage to my left coronary artery.
-He had placed a stent to unblock the clogged right artery.
-He showed me a moving picture of the clogged artery before and after the stint insertion on a large monitor screen.
 That is the moment when my life changed.
-I had entered the test confident I had no heart problem and I had heard in my foggy state I had just missed a bullet that could have killed me and would forever be dealing with heart disease.
-My feeling of impenetrability was shattered in the most personal way possible.
+As I looked at the screen showing the blocked artery and the newly opened artery after the tent, I realized how close I had come to catastrophe.
+For the first time in my life, I truly felt vulnerable.

 Heart problems remain the No. 1 health threat to American adults.
 Heart disease is the leading cause of death in both men and women in the United States, accounting for about 1 in every 4 deaths each year.
 My heart disease was a wake-up call that I needed to make some changes in my life.
 I now know through an experience that allows no doubt that my health is only as good as the health of my heart.
 Diet, lifestyle, age, and hereditary factors can all impact my performance and my quality of life, and eternal vigilance on factors I can control- diet, exercise, sleep, and stress- is now my destiny.